PerziThomas/DA_Perzi_Ambrosch/source/Geofence Management Web-Interface.md

 ##### Average of points
 The label position can be calculated by taking an average of the coordinates of all points of the polygon.
 This is a good approximation for simple, convex shapes with evenly distributed points.

-If points are distributed unevenly, meaning there is more detail on one side than the other, the average will shift to that side, and the calculated point will not appear centred anymore.
+If points are distributed unevenly, meaning there is more detail on one side than the other, the average will shift to that side, and the calculated point will not appear centered anymore.

 This approach can also lead to problems with concave geometry, like for example a U-shaped polygon.
-The calculated centre lies in the middle of the shape, which in this case is not part of the polygon, causing the label to appear outside the geometry.
+The calculated center lies in the middle of the shape, which in this case is not part of the polygon, causing the label to appear outside the geometry.

 ![Geofence label is displayed outside the concave polygon's geometry](source/figures/Label_outside_concave_geometry.png "Screenshot"){#fig:stress_one width=90%}
 \

 ##### Center of bounding box
-The label can be placed at the centre of the bounding box of the polygon, which can easily be done by using basic leaflet methods.
+The label can be placed at the center of the bounding box of the polygon, which can easily be done by using basic leaflet methods.

 ```jsx
 polygon.getBounds().getCenter()
 ```

-This approach solves the problem with unevenly distributed points, because the centre is always calculated from a rectangle with exactly four points.
+This approach solves the problem with unevenly distributed points, because the center is always calculated from a rectangle with exactly four points.
 However, it is not a solution for concave polygons like the U-shape described above.

 ##### Pole of inaccessibility